sc-miracle/miracle-reproducibility/README.md

 **R**

-seurat== 4.1.0
+seurat==4.1.0

-signac ==1.6.0
+signac==1.6.0

-# Continual integration of snRNA-seq data (DHCM)
+# Continual integration using limited memory

 ## Processing data

 For quality control, please see `reproducibility-code/result2-DCM_HCM/proprocess_dcm_hcm.ipynb`.

-Generating 42 bathes of data (in this experiment, all batches are considered with the same features):
+Generating 42 batches of snRNA-seq data (DHCM); in this experiment, all batches are considered to have the same features.

 ```bash
 Rscript preprocess/combine_subsets.R --task dcm_hcm